0ksks/memematch/slides.md

 <!--
-Future plans: short-term adds more templates and user uploads; mid-term brings image search and personalization; long-term includes Stable Diffusion generation, multi-language support, and B2B API.
+Looking ahead, we're planning to expand in three phases: starting with more templates and user uploads, then adding image search and personalization, and eventually integrating Stable Diffusion for truly AI-generated memes and expanding to multiple languages.
 -->

 ---